Vanuatu: Tackling the impact of natural disasters by building a resilient education system

 In addition to the two emergency grants, Vanuatu has received US$3 million to consolidate its efforts to support education continuity during and after disasters.
 This grant supports the country to ensure that schools continue to provide a safe learning environment, operate effectively, and are prepared to support students in the event of further closures.

-The GPE-funded program will run until 2023 and is ensuring that:
+The GPE-funded program runs until 2023 and is ensuring that:

 - Pre-primary and primary students have improved access to appropriate reading books